 Saracens captain Steve Borthwick has announced he will retire from playing at the end of this season.

 The 34-year-old former Bath lock won 57 caps for England, captaining the side on 21 occasions.

-"Very few players have the chance to retire on their own terms," Borthwick told
+"Very few players have the chance to retire on their own terms," Borthwick told the club website.

 Steve Borthwick factfile

 - Born in Carlisle on 12 October 1979

 - Began career at Preston Grasshoppers, joining Bath in 1998 before signing for Saracens 10 years later

 - Made England debut in 2001 v France

 - Won 57 international caps in total, captaining the side 21 times